-During week 32, the battle of Mästerby will be recreated on the island of Gotland.
-We wish to recreate the battle to illustrate how it might have played out at Mästerby, 1361.
-Recreation is an excellent way to bring a historical event to life and, as a result, gain more understanding and knowledge.
+Each BoW year the battle of Mästerby is recreated on the island of Gotland.
+We wish to recreate the battle to illustrate how it might have played out at Mästerby in 1361.
+Reenactments is an excellent way to bring a historical event to life and, as a result, gain more understanding and knowledge.

-The battle will take place on Thursday, the 11th of August 2022.
+The last battle took place on Thursday, the 11th of August 2022.
 The next will take place in 2025.

 Sources discussing the Battle of Mästerby, 1361

 Several sources from approximately the same time discuss three battles on the island of Gotland 1361.
 Amongst these sources are:

 – Libellus de Magno Erici Rege, written sometime between 1365 and 1371

 These sources do not mention the location of these battles, except the one outside of the city of Visby.
 The first source to specifically name Mästerby is: